Notification of Rights under Family Educational Rights and Privacy Act (FERPA)

 FERPA gives parents certain rights with respect to their children's education records.
 These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
 Students to whom the rights have transferred are "eligible students".

-Items listed below are designated as "Directory Information" at Navarro College and may be released for any purpose at the discretion of the College:
+The following items are designated as "Directory Information" at Navarro College and may be released for any purpose at the discretion of the College:

 -